 Do You Need to Work With a Real Estate Agent?

 Some buyers and sellers could manage very well on their own.
-An A-rated agent doesn't can bring added value to the transaction, but for some consumers, an agent is not always completely necessary.
-It depends how much money you want to make.
-Generally you make more selling with an agent.
-Here is how you can tell.
+An A-rated agent can bring added value to a transaction, but for some consumers, an agent is not always necessary.
+This decision depends on how much money you want to make.
+Generally, you make more selling with an agent.

-Do You Need a Listing Agent to Sell Your Home?
+Do You Need a Real Estate Agent to Sell Your Home?

 As a seller, you can find your own buyer.
-But an agent may be able to help you net more on your bottom line – according to NAR, almost 22% more.
+But an agent may be able to help you net more on your bottom line, according to The National Association of Realtors® (NAR), almost 22% more.
 Much depends on the real estate market.

 More than 80% of buyers purchase a home through a real estate agent.
 If you don't hire an agent, you could be losing exposure to 80% of the buying population.

-- Promotion at company meetings and MLS meetings.
+- Promotion at company meetings and multiple listing service (MLS) meetings

 Buyer's Agents Work for the Buyer and Not the Seller

-Here are some of the services you can expect to get from a buyer's agent that you might not be able to obtain on your own.
+There are several services you can expect to receive from a buyer's agent that you might not be able to obtain on your own.
 Apart from hearing about listings before homes are available to the public, agents can:

-- Review of documents for loopholes and obtain disclosures.
+- Review documents for loopholes and obtain disclosures

-If you feel competent that you can handle a sale or purchase on your own, maybe you can.
+If you feel competent that you can handle a sale or purchase on your own, then you may choose to work without an agent.
 But you might always wonder whether you paid too much or accepted too low of a price.